Everything you love about banana bread in muffin form! Moist, fluffy banana muffins sprinkled with a little cinnamon and sugar on top.

 How to Make Banana Muffins

+TOPPING.
 In a separate little bowl, mix together the cinnamon and sugar.
-After you have poured the batter into greased muffins tins (or use cupcake tins!), sprinkle the cinnamon and sugar mixture on top of each muffin cup.
+After you have poured the batter into greased muffins tins (or use cupcake liners!), sprinkle the cinnamon and sugar mixture on top of each muffin cup.

 Banana Chocolate Chip Muffins